Damally/RedshiftWorkshop/Lab1/README.md

   - [Installing client tool](#Installing-client-tool)
   - [Connecting to your Redshift Cluster](#Connecting-to-your-Redshift-Cluster)

+**Important**
+If you are attending one of the Redshift Day at AWS Loft and you were provided an AWS account for the labs.
+Please skip the Cloud Formation and Launching a Redshift Cluster.
+Start from **[Installing client tool](#Installing-client-tool)**

 ## Prerequisites
 In this lab, you will launch a Redshift Cluster in your account using a Cloud Formation template provided in the link bellow.
 For better performance and to avoid cost transfer between Amazon Redshift cluster and S3, make sure you are in the US-EAST-1 region.

 ## Cloud Formation